ndom91/scripts/README.md

 > software.txt <a href="https://github.com/ndom91/scripts/blob/master/init/software.txt">[dl]</a><br>
 > xfce4-keyboard-shortcuts.xml <a href="https://github.com/ndom91/scripts/blob/master/init/xfce4-keyboard-shortcuts.xml">[dl]</a><br>

-And finally these are just some more random init scripts.
-There should be some more coming here soon.. initsoftware is actually for new installs.
-It will update, download and install my favorite applications based on the list in software.txt file.
-Also I uploaded my xfce keyboard shortcuts so I can push it to all the different machines I use.
+These are just some more random init scripts.
+There should be some more coming here soon.. initsoftware is for fresh OS installs.
+It will update, download and install my favorite applications based on the list [software.txt].
+Also I uploaded my xfce keyboard shortcuts here so I can push it to the various workstations I regularly use.

+## SYS

+> lynis_mail.sh <a href="https://github.com/ndom91/scripts/blob/master/init/initsoftware.sh">[dl]</a><br>
+> mailtemp.txt <a href="https://github.com/ndom91/scripts/blob/master/init/software.txt">[dl]</a>

+Sys contains other system related scripts which include here, for example, a script to autorun the auditing tool **Lynis** and mail the output to myself.
+Great tool, easy script to automate the whole thing for me!

 Feel free to use how you see fit..